Making your nonprofit cause irresistible to donors

 Be Forthcoming.
 It’s all in the details when it comes to inspiring donor confidence and action.
 When nonprofits depend on boilerplate affirmations of goodwill and generic promises that funds will help move the needle – without cited metrics or measureable results – donors may grow dubious about how their funds are being used.
 According to the Nonprofit Quarterly, “Donors have an appetite for more and better information.”
 Specifically, a recent study found that when donors viewed robust, deep data on a Guidestar page about a particular organization, “activity increased 44 percent and donors felt like they had a much better sense of the organization’s performance.”

 Be Social.
 Even though people across all generational lines use social media today – to the tune of 74 percent of all U.S. adults – the nonprofit space has long been considered a slow adopter of such technologies.
-In this 2010 paper, Richard D. Waters wrote that “[m]ost nonprofit organizations lag behind and wait to see how other nonprofits incorporate these new communication outlets into their budgets and daily operations.”
+In a 2010 paper, Richard D. Waters wrote that “[m]ost nonprofit organizations lag behind and wait to see how other nonprofits incorporate these new communication outlets into their budgets and daily operations.”

 Prospective and current donors want to connect with causes they support in the same way they follow other priorities in their lives.
 This often means using Facebook, LinkedIn or Twitter.
 According to the Pew Research Center, social network use has even become commonplace among seniors, at a rate of 65 percent for ages 50-64 and nearly 50 percent for those 65 and older.
 As a result, agencies that have yet to truly dip a toe into social media would be well advised to begin developing a knee-deep strategy because, as many have said, it’s not going away anytime soon.